 Fridays (1st and 2nd): 7:00 to 8:00 am

 The Department of Surgery (1st Friday) and Section of Otolaryngology (2nd Friday) have monthly grand round sessions on basic science and clinical topics presented by both attendings, residents and guest lecturers.

-The program consists of a weekly conference in which 50 major otolaryngology topics are reviewed over a two-year period.
+The program consists of a weekly conference in which 50 major otolaryngology topics are reviewed over a 2 year period.
 Each resident is assigned 1-3 questions.
-He/she is expected to read a chapter on the general topic and to respond to the question by preparing a one-page handout or PowerPoint presentation.
+He/she is expected to read a chapter on the general topic and to respond to the question by preparing a 1 page handout or PowerPoint presentation.
 Junior level residents will be responsible for the basic science or general anatomy and physiology questions.
 More senior residents are asked to review and discuss landmark or current journal articles pertaining to the topic.
 Chief residents are assigned management of difficult cases or oral board scenarios.

 Fridays (3rd) 7:15-8:00 am

 Our residents will be exposed to case-based lectures given by the head and neck radiology faculty (Dr. Clifford Eskey, Dr. David Pastel, Dr. Rihan Khan, and colleagues) on CT, MRI, angiography, radionuclide and functional imaging modalities.